MrBertieG/pic-shack-p5/README.md

 ### Python Validator

 I have used two methods to check for Python errors.
 I have quickly ran the command python3 -m pep8 which displayed any warnings or errors in all of the files.
-And I have also used[pep8 online](http://pep8online.com/) to easilly identyfy the errors.
+And I have also used [pep8 online](http://pep8online.com/) to easilly identyfy the errors.

 The only document I haven't modified is the settings.py file.
-Due to the importance I have decided ignore this document.<br>
+Due to the importance of this file I have decided ignore this document.<br>
 ![pep8 manual testing](media/manual_testing/pep8_validator.png)
 <br><br>